The most important layer in AI is not the model, it's everything around it.

 Context is the lifeblood of effective agents.
 How you manage what information reaches the model—and when—often determines success or failure more than model capability itself.

 LangChain's benchmark data illustrates this dramatically.
-When evaluating coding agents, they found that context engineering improvements boosted task completion from 52.8% to 66.5%—a gain achieved entirely through better information flow, with zero changes to the underlying model.
+When evaluating coding agents on Terminal Bench 2.0, they found that context engineering improvements boosted task completion from 52.8% to 66.5%—jumping from 30th place to 5th place—a gain achieved entirely through better information flow, with zero changes to the underlying model.
+This 13.7 percentage point improvement from harness changes alone is the clearest empirical proof that infrastructure matters more than model selection.

 Effective context management requires: